encteknoloji/dotfiles/README.md

+# 🔧  ENC Teknoloji .files

-# 🔧  .files used by ENC Teknoloji
+Repository for the .files used by ENC Teknoloji.

+## Installation

 [chezmoi](https://www.chezmoi.io) should be downloaded and installed for .file management.
 Initialization can be done with the following command after the program installation:

     chezmoi init --apply encteknoloji

-## On Click Install
+## One-Click Install

 As you may not have [chezmoi](https://www.chezmoi.io) installed, you may use following one-line command to install and initialize .files: